AC Cobra: Chassis CSX2196

-CSX2196 was revised for the showdown at Nassau which allowed a more relaxed class division of racing.
-This allowed the Cobras to run with a prototype Ford GT40, GM Grand Sport Corvettes and a Lola Mk6.
+CSX2196 was revised for the showdown at Nassau, where a more relaxed division of racing classes allowed the Cobras to run against a prototype Ford GT40, GM Grand Sport Corvettes and a Lola Mk6.
 An aluminium 390 cid engine was used.
-By the end of the first lap, the Cobra had a lead of the length of the start-finish straight.
+By the end of the first lap, the Cobra had a lead the length of the start-finish straight.
 However, the car failed to finish due to brake problems.